ShabanAhmad/DeepEntXAI/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License (read full license file).

 ---